Shona sent me this nice Scottish song a couple of days ago. Here’s the song and what Shona said about it…

 Come visit The Mama Lisa’s World Great Britain Page for more Songs from Scotland.

 This article was posted on Friday, August 4th, 2006 at 3:50 pm and is filed under British Children's Songs, Children's Songs, Countries & Cultures, Scotland, Scottish, Scottish Children's Songs, Three Craws.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to ““Three Craws”, a Children’s Song from Scotland”